astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 \vec{v}' = \vec{v}-\vec{v}_R = \frac{d\vec{r}'}{dt} = (dx'/dt,dy'/dt,dz'/dt)
 ```

-The value of the time interval dt is the same for both observers.
+The value of the time interval $dt$ is the same for both observers.
 Prior
 to Einstein, it would have never occured to anyone to question whether
 $dt$ might be different for different observers.